Agnes inspired the Enkisoma beading program as a way to pay for her high school.

 When I finished my secondary school I remained at home for two years because that was the end of Enkisoma support, my father is still not supporting me, and my Mum is very ill, so we couldn’t afford for me to go to university.
 But I reached out to Seeds to Sew with a plea, and I am thankful for them because they are again helping me.

-After graduating high school, I got married and gave birth to a baby girl at home.
+After graduating high school, I gave birth to a baby girl at home.
 I want my daughter to have a better life than me, I hope she doesn’t experience the difficult life like me.
 I moved away from my home because my brother was physically abusing me.
 My daughter and I moved in with my aunt.

 All my life I have yearned to be a blessing to my society.
 Seeing children sit back at home to undertake household chores and grazing cattle instead of getting education is quite disheartening.
 My great aspiration has been to be a teacher, I want to impart knowledge to the learners, I want to serve humanity in teaching capacity.
 How can I do this?
 How can I achieve my goals when I lack fee to facilitate the same?
 When I lack rent and food?
 I’m glad that through the help of generous people like you and Seeds to Sew this is now imaginable.